vega-d/WebCord_flatpak_build/README.md

 # WebCord_flatpak_build
 A "wrapper" repository for building flatpaks of WebCord, doesn't build successfully as of now.

-To try building this app all dependencies I needed were installed with a single command of
+To try building this app all dependencies I needed were installed with:

 ```sudo dnf install flatpak-builder npm```

 ```sudo npm install --global electron-builder```

 A fedora 36 container from dockerhub was used.

 to build the tarball,